Skull Tower: Legacy

 Skull Tower remains one of the most prominent symbols of Ottoman rule in Serbia.
 It "continues to serve as an important heritage site for Serbian national identity," the political scientist Bilgesu Sümer writes.
 In Serbia, and among Serbs both inside and outside the country, it is considered a symbol of the country's struggle for independence from the Ottoman Empire.
 In the centuries following its construction, it has become a place of Serb pilgrimage.
 Prior to the breakup of Yugoslavia, tens of thousands of schoolchildren from across Yugoslavia visited the structure.
 Skull Tower remains one of the most visited destinations in Serbia, attracting between 30,000 and 50,000 visitors annually.

 The Serbian poet Milan Đorđević considers Skull Tower to be emblematic of what he terms "Balkan horror".
 Drawing on themes from Serbian history, in 1957, composer Dušan Radić composed the cantata Ćele kula.
 Skull Tower is also the subject of the eponymous fourth cycle of modernist Vasko Popa's fourth collection of poems, Uspravna zemlja (Earth Erect), which was completed in 1971.
 The structure was featured on the cover of the Serbian rock band Riblja Čorbas 1985 album Istina, with the band members' faces embedded in the tower walls.
 The cover was designed by the artist Jugoslav Vlahović.

 An exhibition at the Military Museum in Belgrade contains a replica of the tower.
+In 2024, a group of anthropologists from Serbia began the forensic reconstruction of the faces of the remaining skulls; a DNA analysis of the skulls was not carried out as this would damage both the skulls and the tower.
+The project was funded with private donations from Serbia and several surrounding countries.